Expeditions: What's the Catch?

 We're researching how eco-engineering techniques, such as BIOBLOCKS, can be used to mimic natural rock pools, pits and crevices on artificial structures to support native biodiversity.

-Environmental Science Journal for Teens screenshot
+Eco-engineering research features in the Science Journal for Teens

 Dr Louise Firth on the causeway to Mutton Island in Galway Bay.
 Photograph: Joe O’Shaughnessy